samuelAle/samuelAle.github.io/src/content/pragmaticrepo.md

 This file defines how your service gets deployed through your environments, as well as how your service is deployed in a branch environment.

-this should also include how to deploy your infrastructure as well as publish any clients that are generated
+This should also include how to deploy your infrastructure as well as publish any clients that are generated

 ### src & test